Luffy1087-2/task-cli/README.md

 #### List tasks filtered by status code

-In this example, in progess tasks are listed:
+In this example, in-progess tasks are listed:

-`task-cli list 1`
+`task-cli list in-progress`

 ## HOW TO RUN TESTS